I

 My

-almost even.
-I had to make one or two payments, after the trade.
+had to make one or two payments after the trade.

 To

-this day, I regret that I didn't stand up to the wagging tongue
+this day, I regret that I didn't stand up to the negative peer

-“negative peer pressure!”
-Only another short year or so was
+pressure from the wagging tongues!
+Only another short year or so went

 I

-couldn't find any photographs that I'd taken of my 1978 Corolla, but
+couldn't find any photographs that I took of my 1978 Corolla, but it

-manual transmission, on the floor.
-It was a good car – not as
+manual transmission on the floor.
+It was a good car, not as flashy.

 The